England | Scotland | Wales | Northern Ireland | Ireland

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

-You should call 111 if: • it’s not a 999 emergency • they think they need to go to A&E or another NHS urgent care service; • they don’t think they can wait for an appointment with their GP; or • they don’t know who to call for medical help.
+You should call 111 if: • it’s not a 999 emergency • they think they need to go to A&E or another NHS urgent care service; • they don’t think they can wait for an appointment with their GP; or the GP Practice is closed• they don’t know who to call for medical help.
 For immediate, life-threatening emergencies, people should continue to call 999.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.